sirkif/Flutter-Loading-Animation/README.md

 </div>

 ## Usage
-I made the #Flutter animation slower to make your eyes recognize the animation.
+I made the <strong>Flutter</strong> animation slower to make your eyes recognize the animation.

 In reality it is not.
 To customize the animation.